vkostyanetsky/kostyanetsky.me/notes/non-judgmental-attitude/index.md

+---
+title: A Principle of Non-Judgemental Attitude
+description: There is a good note from Maxim Ilyahov about a way of analyzing something which annoys you.
+created: 2018-09-02 16:36:53
+tags:
+- meanwhile
+---

-﻿There is a good [note](http://maximilyahov.ru/blog/all/mne-ok/) from Maxim Ilyahov about a way of analyzing something which doesn't concern you but annoys you anyway.
+There is a good [note](http://maximilyahov.ru/blog/all/mne-ok/) from Maxim Ilyahov about a way of analyzing something which doesn't concern you but annoys you anyway.
 It's reminded me of an American principle of non-judgemental attitude which I read about a couple of years ago.
 As for me, it uses different words to make the same point.

 By the way, this principle presents in Russia too — there is even a famous adage “don't be judgemental so you won't be judged”.
 What a pity for us that it isn't so widespread yet.